jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-replication/index.md

 You can also view any posts I've written on Replication by heading to the [Replication Category](/categories/replication/) page of this blog.

-## But I want to hear a presentation on the topic!
+## "But I want to hear a presentation on the topic!"

 Well great news here, I'll be presenting [Managing replication with dbatools](https://sqlbits.com/attend/the-agenda/friday/#Managing_replication_with_dbatools) at [SQLBits 2024](https://sqlbits.com/) on Friday 22nd March in Farnborough, I'll link to the recording if\when it becomes available.